BUIDLHub/eth-sync/README.md

 The JSON objects contained in a snapshot must be sorted in block order, and each transactions array should be sorted by transaction index.
 Unsorted data will result in unordered event callbacks.
 Note that the receipt is optional but recommended if your app needs transaction context with event data.

 BUIDLHub offers a snapshotting service that will generate and make public snapshots of fully decoded transaction data for your app.
-See BUIDLHub's eth-sync-snapshot project for an example of how you might use your own snapshotting solution or to use BUIDLHub service.
+See BUIDLHub's eth-sync-snapshot project for an example of how you might use your own snapshotting solution or to use the BUIDLHub service.